-The idea is that, for a given initial condition at $t\to -\infty$ and fixed $x^j$, one can find the solution for $t\to +\infty$ by solving the TDSE instead on a more convenient path in the $(x^\mu)$ space.
+For a given initial condition at $t\to -\infty$ and fixed $x^j$, one can use this freedom to find the solution for $t\to +\infty$ by solving the TDSE on a convenient path in the $(x^\mu)$ space.
 It is interesting to choose a path for which $|x|$ is always large, because generally this guarantees that the eigenvalues are far apart and the solution only gains the appropriate phases multiplying each instantaneous eigenstate.
-The exception is when the path intersects the hypersurfaces where a pair of diabatic levels cross.
+The exception is when the path intersects the hypersurfaces where an avoided crossing happens.
 Crossing one of these hypersurfaces is equivalent to a Landau-Zener problem for the corresponding states which come close together.
 This reduces the matrix of transition probabilities to a product of Landau-Zener factors

 where the LZ transition probabilities are given by (\ref{eq:LZformula}) with the appropriate adiabatic parameter for each crossing hypersurface.
-One can think that the LZMS model is the building block of these time-dependent integrable quantum Hamiltonians.
-Examples which fall under this paradigm include multi-level Landau-Zener models \cite{countermultilz,multilz,gridlz}, Gaudin magnets \cite{gaudin} and models related to these by integrability such as driven BCS Hamiltonians.
+One can think that the LZSM model is the building block of these time-dependent integrable quantum Hamiltonians.
+Examples which fall under this paradigm include multi-level Landau-Zener models \cite{countermultilz,multilz,gridlz,malla}, Gaudin magnets and driven BCS Hamiltonians \cite{gaudin}.

 In these examples, the Hamiltonians $H_{\mu}$ are real and symmetric.
 One can then separate the real and immaginary parts of (\ref{eq:flatH}),

 We argue that the way in which the probabilities of non-adiabatic transitions are suppressed by the AGP in these models is by altering the LZ factors (\ref{eq:lzmatrix}) in the way we discussed above.
 The reason is that the AGP preserves the integrability condition, which means that the argument leading to the localization of the non-adiabatic transitions to the crossing hypersurfaces can be repeated in the presence of the AGP.